contino/flight-controller/README.md

 ### Make Commands

 - `make local` setup local environment and install dependencies.
-- `make install-dependencies` prerequsite for make local.
-Installs all the dependencies.
+- `make build` builds the stacks for infra & Grafana with TF CDK.
-- `make build-tf-cdk` builds the infra with TF CDK.
+- `make plan` plans the 2 stacks created in build step
-- `make deploy-tf-cdk` deploys the infra with TF CDK.
+- `make deploy` deploys the both infra & Grafana stacks with TF CDK.
-- `make destroy-tf-cdk` destroys the infra with TF CDK.
+- `make destroy` destroys the both infra & Grafana with TF CDK.

 Testing is split into four commands:
 - `make unittest` runs all the unit tests (i.e. tests that are not [marked as integration](https://docs.pytest.org/en/7.1.x/example/markers.html)).